Oyigbo: Oil and gas exploration

 Shell Petroleum Development Company (SPDC) operates an oil well in the LGA.
 Eastern Network Gas Pipeline (Alscon pipeline) passes through Oyigbo in the north.
 Nigerian National Petroleum Corporation, NNPC and the Rivers State Government under Gov. Rotimi Chibuike Amaechi pledged to work together to restore production activities at the Shell Petroleum Development Company, SPDC operated at Oyigbo Gas Plant.
 On November 1, 2013, citing considerable health and safety risk to people, Shell Petroleum Development Company of Nigeria Ltd (SPDC), JV shut down Oyigbo gas plant over encroachment on the right-of-way of gas pipelines.

 On June 28, 2015, SPDC JV's announced that its Afam VI located in Okoloma village of Obigbo had delivered 20 million MWh of electricity into the national grid and created over 150 jobs.

 Economy

 Obigbo LGA is rich in deposits of crude oil and natural gas with several oil mining corporations operating in the area which contribute to the economy.

 Other notable economic activities in Obigbo LGA include farming, trade, and crafts making.

 Obigbo accommodates a number of businesses in her locality.
 A good number of establishments owned by individuals and government can be found in Obigbo.
 These establishments include but are not limited to hotels, industries, commercial shops, among others.

 Climate/Geography

-The average temperature of Oyigbo LGA is 25 degrees Celsius, and the region is home to numerous rivers and tributaries.
+The average temperature of Oyigbo LGA is 25 degrees Celsius or 77 degrees Fahrenheit, and the region is home to numerous rivers and tributaries.
 According to estimates, the LGA has an average humidity level of 79% and an average wind speed of 12 km/h.